Deonorla/Currency-Converter/README.md

-# Currency Converter
+## Currency Converter

-A new Flutter project.
+A Flutter application for converting Dollars into the nigerian Naira.

+## Snapshot